noahehall/theBookOfNoah/0current/proxy/haproxy.md

     - enable/disable servers, health checks, load balancing, etc
 - http routing: route incoming requests to services based on ANY data in the request head/body; e.g. url path, query string, headers, etc
 - load balancing: when services are replicated (to improve performance & resilience); the api gateway routes requests between them based on some balancing strategy
-  - roundrobin: for quick and short requests
-  - leastconn: for long lives connections, e.g. websockets
-  - uri: route to services optimized to handle speicfic types of requests
-  - first: the first server with available connection slots receives the connection
-    - once a server reaches its maxconn value, the next is used
-  - source: the source IP address is hashed & divided by total weight of the running servers to designate which server will receive teh request
-    - the same IP address will always reach the same server while the servers stay the same
 - rate limiting: limit # of requests clients can make within a period of time
   - haproxy can track clients by IP, cookies, api tokens, headers, etc
   - daily limit: useful when creating tiered services, e.g. free > base > premium limits